-The acquisition settings are defined; you are now ready to create a focus map.
+The scanning settings are defined; you are now ready to create a focus map.

-If no focus map is required, and the entire scan can be acquired at the current Z -depth, right-click and select Start Virtual Tissue Scan.
+If no focus map is required, and the entire scan can be acquired at the current Z -depth, right-click and select Start slide scan.

-To terminate the focus map setup and return to the tracing window, rightclick and select Exit without Scanning.
+To terminate the focus map setup and return to the tracing window, right-c lick and select Exit withouts Scanning.

-1. Once the file name and location have been specified, the contour appears inside a grid.

-- If no grid is visible, click in the contour to display the grid. - If clicking in the contour does not work, right-click within the tracing window and verify that Show All Scan Sites is checked.
+- 1. Once the file name and location have been specified, the contour appears inside a grid. - If no grid is visible, click in the contour to display the grid. - If clicking in the contour does not work, right-click within the tracing window and verify that Show All Scan Sites is checked.